Where to see ghost mushrooms in South Australia

 SA is home to hundreds of species of fungi, but did you know some of them glow in the dark?
 Here’s where to look.

-Ghost mushrooms, or Omphalotus nidiformis, get their name because they have an eerie glow.
-The mushrooms’ cup-shaped fruiting bodies grow on pine stumps and other rotting wood, and can grow as big as 20 centimetres across.
+Ghost mushrooms get their name because they have an eerie glow.
+The mushrooms’ cup-shaped fruiting bodies grow in clusters and sometimes bouquets on pine stumps, the base of living eucalypt trees or along old roots, and can grow as big as 20 centimetres across.

-In daylight, they’re a creamy white colour, sometimes with brown, black or purple shading, but at night they really come into their own, glowing green.
+In daylight, they appear a creamy white colour, sometimes with brown, black or purple shading, but at night we can see them glowing green.

 Like glow worms, fire flies, and sea sparkle, ghost mushrooms produce light known as bioluminescence through an internal chemical reaction.